Mission Trip Fundraising

 If you’re raising money as a group, consider hosting a fundraising event to raise money for your mission trip.
 DoJiggy provides many great resources and creative fundraising events ideas as well as tips and guidelines to help you plan them.
 These events can be applied to any community organization looking for fun ways to raise money for their cause.

-Fundraising events will not only raise money for your mission trip but bring your community and congregation closer together.
+Fundraising events will not only raise money for your missions trip but bring your community members and congregation closer together.
 Be sure to consider the importance of highlighting your mission and mission-driven fundraising, when selecting a fundraising event.

 Examples of the best fundraising events for churches and mission group fundraising include:

 Host a Get to Know the Mission Night & Meal

 Your church congregation will likely be some of your best supporters since they believe in you and your mission work.
 Be sure to educate them on the mission and how they can participate – even if they aren’t actually going on the mission.
 Host a Get to Know the Mission Night where you talk about the mission’s goals and share a slide show of the community that will be affected.
 If your church has been there before, sharing pictures and stories can be quite impactful.
 Then, prepare a meal of the local cuisine, for everyone to try.
 Sell tickets to attend and take additional donations after the show with a simple t-shirt or bake sale.
 Consider including a silent auction or fundraising raffle as well.